encryptogroup/ABY/README.md

   * The **Minimum Euclidean Distance** for finding the closest match between one d-dimensional element and a database of n d-dimensional elements.
   * The [**Arithmetic Inner Product**](https://en.wikipedia.org/wiki/Dot_product#Algebraic_definition) that multiplies N values component-wise and then adds all multiplication results (modulo 16 Bit in this case).
   * Secure Hash Function Evaluation [**SHA1**](https://en.wikipedia.org/wiki/SHA1), where both parties concatenate their 256-bit inputs to a 512-bit message which is collaboratively hashed using SHA1.
-  * The LowMC block cipher family [**LowMC**](http://eprint.iacr.org/2016/687), which is a block cipher familiy with a low number of AND gates and a low AND depth.
+  * The LowMC block cipher family [**LowMC**](http://eprint.iacr.org/2016/687), which is a block cipher family with a low number of AND gates and a low AND depth.
 In the example, one party inputs the key and the other party inputs a message to collaboratively encrypt.
   * Further example applications will be added soon.

 #### Running Applications
-  * Make sure you have called `make` and the application's binary was created in `bin/`.
+  * Make sure you have build ABY as described above and set the `-DABY_BUILD_EXE=On` option and the application's binary was created in `bin/` inside the build directory.
   * To locally execute an application, run the created executable from **two different terminals** and pass all required parameters accordingly.
   * By default applications are tested locally (via sockets on `localhost`).
 You can run them on two different machines by specifying IP addresses and ports as parameters.
   * **Example:** The Millionaire's problem requires to specify the role of the executing party.
 All other parameters will use default values if they are not set.
 You execute it locally with: `./millionaire_prob.exe -r 0` and `./millionaire_prob.exe -r 1`, each in a separate terminal.